simonjoom/react-native-project/prisma/README.md

 #### Responsiveness/bottlenecks
 The problem when the access go to the database,
-With a lock when the user perform a click on buy and nothing can be happen because the lock and the time the database write , if we need to wait like 200ms or more (because we use a public endpoint or the database became lazy) it's can be a problem in Responsiveness.
+With a lock when the user perform a click on buy nothing can happen if he is exactly during the time the database write ,

+If we need to wait like 200ms or more (because we use a public endpoint or the database became lazy), then it's can be a problem in Responsiveness.

 A fast cache on memory is the best to reduce this delay at maximum.